◼︎ ANCiENT HISTORY

 • Was truly impressed at their academic & emotional growth — as well as their leadership

-• Wanted to support HNS’s life-enhancing upper-elementary offering
+• Wished to actively support HNS’s life-enhancing upper-elementary offering

 • Moved from 2G to 5G